-3See Dittmann and Maug (2007), Gabaix and Landier (2008), Edmans, Gabaix, and Landier (2009), Dittmann, Maug, and Spalt (2010), and Dittmann, Maug, and Spalt (2013).
+3See Dittmann and Maug (2007), Gabaix and Landier (2008), Edmans et al. (2009), Dittmann et al. (2010), and Dittmann et al. (2013).

-4Holmström and Milgrom (1991) model a multitasking problem where the agent needs to allocate his effort among different tasks.
-They show that raising effort on one task raises the marginal cost of effort on the other task.
+4Holmström and Milgrom (1991) model a multitasking problem where the agent needs to divide his effort between different tasks.
+They show that expanding effort on one task increases the marginal cost of effort on the other task.
 Our model allows the agent to exert costly effort to affect the mean and costless effort to affect the volatility of the stock price.
 Dewatripont and Tirole (1999) model a direct conflict between tasks where two agents are hired to search for information about the pros and cons of a decision.
 In our model, there is no direct conflict between the agent's influence on the mean and volatility of the stock price.

 5Inderst and Müller (2005) explain options as instruments that provide outside shareholders with better liquidation incentives.
 Edmans and Gabaix (2011) and Edmans et al. (2012) show that convex contracts can arise in dynamic contracting models.
-Peng and Röell (2014) analyze stock price manipulations in a model with multiplicative CEO preferences and find convex contracts for some parameterizations.
-Dittmann, Maug and Spalt (2010) show that optimal contracts are convex if CEOs are loss-averse.
-Chaigneau and Sahuguet (2015) model indexed options as a device to retain CEOs.
+Peng and Röell (2014) analyze stock-price manipulations in a model with multiplicative CEO preferences and find convex contracts for some parameterizations.
+Dittmann et al. (2010) show that optimal contracts are convex if CEOs are loss-averse.
+Chaigneau and Sahuguet (forthcoming) model indexed options as a device for retaining CEOs.
 Innes (1990) shows that stock options can be optimal in a model with limited liability and risk neutrality of both the principal and the agent.
 Chaigneau (2013a) explains the structure of CEO incentive pay with decreasing relative risk aversion.